Medically reviewed by Drugs.com. Last updated on Oct 21, 2022.

 - Drowning, if the seizure occurs during a bath or swimming

-- Sudden death, a rare complication of epilepsy
+- Sudden death, which is a rare complication of epilepsy

-The temporal lobe is located along the sides of your brain.
+The temporal lobe is located along each side of the brain.

 How you prepare

 If someone is a possible candidate for epilepsy surgery, that person works with a health care team at a specialized epilepsy center.
 The health care team does several tests to:

 - Understand in detail how that area of the brain functions

 Some of these tests are done as outpatient procedures, while others require a hospital stay.

 These procedures are standard tests used to identify the source of irregular brain activity.

 - Baseline electroencephalogram (EEG).
 In this test, electrodes are placed on the scalp to measure electrical activity produced by the brain when a seizure is not present.
 This test can suggest general areas of the brain that may be affected and can be done while asleep or awake.